bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 **Runtime**

 We recommend operating an |ivy-engine| Cluster in a containerized environment like Docker or Kubernetes.
-See our :link-url:`example configuration on GitHub <docker-scaling>` on how to setup an |ivy-engine| Cluster with docker-compose.
+See our example configurations on GitHub for :link-url:`NGINX <docker-scaling-nginx>` and :link-url:`HAProxy <docker-scaling-haproxy>` on how to setup an |ivy-engine| Cluster with docker-compose.

 |